sorrycc/roadhog/README.md

 ## Configuration

-umi's webpack part is based on the af-webpack's implementation.
+roadhog's webpack part is based on the af-webpack's implementation.
 For configuration, create `.webpackrc` in the project root.
 The format is JSON, e.g.

 ```js
 {